Lyr-7D1h/swayest_workstyle/README.md

 ## Roadmap

-- Allow multiple instances of a program to be displayed with only one icon `unique = true`
+- An `--unique` param where you only have a single icon per workspace based on the matching with biggest priority.

 ## Known Issues